Simple Iptables Blacklist

 27.128.0.0/15

-Now simply run the firewall.sh script to create the iptables rules to block these hosts.
+No simply run the firewall.sh script to create the iptables rules to block these hosts.
+To check the rules are in place type the command:

 iptables –list